 - j) Compare any properties files that you backed up to the installed files and make any necessary changes.
-Do not overwrite new files with old files because new files may contain properties that old files do not. - 10.
+Do not overwrite new files with old files because new files may contain properties that old files do not. - k) Skip Step 6 and continue to Step 7. - 10.
 Upgrade the Data Hub Module non-master servers in the server cluster.

 Important: When installing each server select the Server only option in the installer and provide the host and port of one or more of the configuration database servers.
-You can find the port in the file a) Delete the models in the SpectrumDirectory\server\modules\hub\db directory.
+You can find the port in the file